 There are two main sources of systematic uncertainty in fitting the average waveform: the choice of time range used in the fit, and the choice of the kernel used to convolve $P_{light}(t)$ to get the full average waveform model.
-The time range used for the fit starts at -0.5~$\mu$s (-0.25~$\mu$s for the 2\% [Xe] data) and is cut off right around when the waveform reaches the aforementioned long tail (Fig.~\ref{fig:cutoff_fig}).
+The time range used for the fit starts at -0.5~$\mu$s (-0.25~$\mu$s for the 2\% [Xe] data) and is cut off right around when the waveform reaches the unmodeled long tail (Fig.~\ref{fig:cutoff_fig}).
 This cut-off value is 35~$\mu$s, 20~$\mu$s, 15~$\mu$s, and 12~$\mu$s for the average waveforms corresponding to 1-4\% [Xe] in the liquid, respectively.
 As these cut-offs are somewhat arbitrary, we perform the fit for five values between $\pm10\%$, inclusive, of the nominal cut-off value, as shown in Fig.~\ref{fig:cutoff_fig}.

-For the convolution kernel, $f_{kernel}(t)$, we actually use the top windowed SiPM's pure argon average waveform\footnote{The subscript ``0tw" means ``0\% Xe top windowed".}, $f_{0tw}(t)$, at -12~kV on the cathode instead of at -14~kV, since the -14~kV average waveform features a prominent tail as shown in Fig.~\ref{fig:neutral_brem_hypothesis}.
-Upon plotting in log-scale, $f_{0tw}(t)$ at -12~kV \textit{also} features a tail, albeit substantially smaller than at -14~kV.
-Other groups have reported that SiPM afterpulsing contains one or more $\mu$s-scale exponential components \cite{X-ArT:2024npd}, so our observed tail may also be due to SiPM afterpulsing, but we cannot be sure.
-As such, we use two ways to compute $f_{kernel}(t)$.
+For the convolution kernel, $f_{kernel}(t)$, we actually use the top windowed SiPM's pure argon average waveform\footnote{The subscript ``0tw" means ``0\% Xe top windowed".}, $f_{0tw}(t)$, at 12~kV on the cathode instead of at 14~kV, since the 14~kV average waveform features a prominent tail as shown in Fig.~\ref{fig:neutral_brem_hypothesis}.
+Upon plotting in log-scale, $f_{0tw}(t)$ at 12~kV \textit{also} features a tail, albeit substantially smaller than at 14~kV.
+Other groups have reported that SiPM afterpulsing contains one or more $\mu$s-scale exponential components \cite{X-ArT:2024npd}, which may explain our observed tail.
+We use two methods to compute $f_{kernel}(t)$ to address this uncertainty.
 The first way involves fitting the portion of $f_{0tw}(t)$ immediately after its maximum with a gaussian, effectively cutting off the long tail.
 The second way keeps the long tail, and cuts off $f_{0tw}(t)$ close to when the waveform returns to baseline.
-Both choices are shown in Fig.~\ref{fig:cutoff_fig}.
+Both choices are shown in Fig.~\ref{fig:cutoff_kernel_fig}.
 To obtain mean and uncertainty of the fit parameters at each [Xe] value, we take the average and standard deviation of all ten configurations corresponding to the five choices of fit-range cut-off values and two choices of $f_{kernel}(t)$.